 Reform of Stop and Frisk

-Nearly ten million stops have occurred in New York City over the last 12 years – 84% of whom were Black or Latino.
-Of those stopped, only 5% of those stopped were arrested or issued a ticket, and less than .1% had a gun – yet the NYPD is supposed to have “reasonable” suspicion before stopping and frisking an individual.
+Nearly ten million stops have occurred in New York City over the last 12 years – 84% of whom were Black or Latinx.
+Of those stopped, only 5% were arrested or issued a ticket, and less than .1% had a gun – yet the NYPD is supposed to have “reasonable” suspicion before stopping and frisking an individual.

-The New York State Attorney General has issued a report that has found that only .1% have stops have resulted in convictions of possession of a gun and only 1.5% in any conviction at all.
+The New York State Attorney General issued a report that found that only 1% have stops have resulted in convictions of possession of a gun and only 1.5% in any conviction at all.
 This is a policy that only is enforced in some neighborhood, and only on some citizens.
 It is a part of the discredited “Broken Windows” policing approach.

-Bro/Sis has contributed to an Amicus Brief in Floyd, submitted a declaration in the case, and our members were named witnesses, we have testified in front of the New York City Council, provided witness testimony in Floyd, advocated within the New York City Council and with its members, advocated for reform with Mayor elect Bill de Blasio, sought policy reform, engaged in political education with our membership, heard testimony from our community, and our membership has spoken out widely on the issue in assorted press mediums and have created documentaries on the experience.
+Bro/Sis contributed to an Amicus Brief in Floyd v.
+City of New York, submitted a declaration in the case, and our members were named witnesses.
+We have testified in front of the New York City Council, provided witness testimony in Floyd, advocated within the New York City Council and with its members, advocated for reform with Mayor Bill de Blasio, sought policy reform, engaged in political education with our membership, and heard testimony from our community.
+Our youth have spoken out widely on the issue in assorted press mediums and have created documentaries on their experience.

 Our members have been leading voices in the organizing effort to ensure fair policing.
 Nicholas Peart, our alumni member, wrote the definitive first person statement on the issue, an Op Ed in the New York Times, “Why is the NYPD After Me?”
-He, other members and staff and our Executive Director Khary Lazarre-White, have been interviewed on MSNBC, CNN, CBS National News, Fox Latino, WABC, WPIX, NY1, WBAI, Amy Goodman’s Democracy Now, in The New York Times, EPOCH Times, MSNBC’s thegrio.com, and many more media US based outlets, as well as on British, Japanese and Brazilian television.
+He, other members, staff, and our Executive Director Khary Lazarre-White, have been interviewed on MSNBC, CNN, CBS National News, Fox Latino, WABC, WPIX, NY1, WBAI, Amy Goodman’s Democracy Now, in The New York Times, EPOCH Times, MSNBC’s thegrio.com, and other US based outlets, as well as on British, Japanese and Brazilian television.
 Representatives from the organization have appeared over 50 times on television to discuss the issue.

-The Yale Law School featured our members in documentary, STIGMA, which focused on the personal effect of stop and frisk, and Bro/Sis has partnered with The Game Changers Project (GCP) to create mini-documentaries that have aired on the subject on MSNBC’s thegrio.com, Ebony.com and at The Ford Foundation.
-Khary Lazarre-White has written and spoken extensively on the issue and has been a leading commentator on television regarding police reform, racial profiling, and for approaches for gun and violence reduction that do not violate the United States Constitution.
+The Yale Law School featured our members in the documentary, STIGMA, which focused on the personal effect of stop and frisk.
+Bro/Sis partnered with The Game Changers Project (GCP) to create mini-documentaries that have aired on the subject on MSNBC’s thegrio.com, Ebony.com and at The Ford Foundation.
+Khary Lazarre-White has written and spoken extensively on the issue and has been a leading commentator on television regarding police reform, racial profiling, and for approaches about gun and violence reduction that do not violate the United States Constitution.